TMU-CanSat/CanSat-2024-2025-Training-Tasks/Mechanical Training Task/Training Package/README.md

 - Proper dimensioning in millimeters.
 - Functionality of the design.
 - Attention to detail.
+- Creativity.
 - Assembly and parts created are **fully functional**.

+# BONUS: Finding Essential Hardware
+**Use the McMaster-Carr Website to search. (https://www.mcmaster.com/)** For your camera gimbal in "PART 2", find a screw that would be most ideal to hold the camera in your designed camera mount.
+Next, use the website to find the CAD file, and upload it into your assembly.
+(It does not have to be Mated into the slot.
+Just have it visible outside.)

+**Expectations:**
+- Diameter of screw is correct.
+- Screw CAD file has been correctly uploaded into assembly.
+- Other characteristics of the screw align with the mount design.